groundlight/python-sdk/docs/docs/installation/linux-windows-mac.md

 If this command returns a Python 3.7 or higher version, you can use `python3` instead of `python` in the following steps.

-### Upgrading Python
+### Upgrading Python on Windows

-If your installed Python version is lower than 3.7, you'll need to upgrade.
-Follow the instructions for your operating system:

-- **Windows**: Download the latest Python installer from the [official Python website](https://www.python.org/downloads/windows/) and run it.
+Download the latest Python installer from the [official Python website](https://www.python.org/downloads/windows/) and run it.

+### Upgrading Python on MacOS

-- **macOS**: Download the latest Python installer from the [official Python website](https://www.python.org/downloads/mac-osx/) and run it, or use [Homebrew](https://brew.sh/) to install Python:
+Download the latest Python installer from the [official Python website](https://www.python.org/downloads/mac-osx/) and run it, or use [Homebrew](https://brew.sh/) to install Python:

   ```bash
   brew install python
   ```

+### Upgrading Python on Linux

-- **Linux**: Use your distribution's package manager to install the latest Python version:
+Use your distribution's package manager to install the latest Python version:

   - For Ubuntu or Debian-based systems: